siddarthx07/Secure-Enterprise-Document-Chatbot/docs/STARTUP_GUIDE.md

-# TechConsult Inc Knowledge Chatbot - Startup Guide
+# SecureKnowledge AI - Startup Guide

 ## 🚀 How to Run the Application